 The study of steel classifications, heat treatment procedures, properties of ferrous and non-ferrous metals, and non-destructive testing.
-This course is offered to Technical Drafting, Welding, and Machine Tool students.

 Weld 0202 - Combined Welding II (3)

 A combined course in gas and arc welding to provide the machinist or other tradesman with sufficient welding experience to make minor repairs and to fabricate simple assemblies.
 Emphasis is placed on the building up of worn parts and the repair of broken parts.
 The use of low temperature rods is included to make the repair of machine tools, such as milling cutters, possible.